 How Much Risk is Acceptable?

 If absolute maximum safety is the goal and no risk is acceptable, don’t bother doing an inspection.
-Just cut all the trees down near any targets, or eliminate the targets.
+Just cut all the trees down near any targets, or move the targets to where there are no trees.
 After all, any tree could fall.

 - After inspection.
 This allows for a more informed decision.
 The manager will know how many trees there are at each hazard rating, the species, the size of the trees, and what kinds of defects are involved.